codurance/site/_posts/2018-09-19-the-functional-style-part-4.md

 to concentrate on the aspects that are particular to your problem domain.
 The signal-to-noise ratio in your code is thus improved, making it cleaner, more understandable, and less likely to harbour bugs.

-### Next time.

-In this and the last article we have had a pretty thorough look at first-class functions.
-Next time, we will introduce a closely related concept, higher-order functions, and I will attempt to explain the dreaded Monad pattern.
+In last two articles we have taken a pretty thorough look at first-class functions.
+Next time, we will introduce a closely related concept, higher-order functions.
+We will also take a look at function composition, and I will attempt to explain the dreaded Monad pattern.
 In fact I hope that I will be able not only to help you understand it, but also convince you of its utility.